Thomas R. Kline School of Law of Duquesne University

-The Thomas R. Kline School of Law of Duquesne University is a private Catholic university law school located in Pittsburgh, Pennsylvania.
+The Thomas R. Kline School of Law is the law school of Duquesne University, a private Catholic university located in Pittsburgh, Pennsylvania.
 It is approved by the American Bar Association and is a member of the Association of American Law Schools.
 Dean April M. Barton joined the school in 2019 as its 13th dean.

 The School of Law was founded in 1911, and is the only multiple-division law school in western Pennsylvania.
 Located on the 47 acre Duquesne University campus, the law school is walking distance to Pittsburgh's downtown legal, corporate, and government communities.
-The School of Law currently boasts over 5,800 alumni practicing in every field of law, in all 50 states and several foreign countries.
-Additionally, as of 2017, Duquesne's Legal Writing program is ranked 14th in the United States.
+The School of Law has over 8,500 alumni globally.

-According to Duquesne's 2018 ABA-required disclosures, admission acceptance rate is 58% while 71.6% of the Class of 2018 obtained full-time, long-term, JD-required employment ten months after graduation, excluding solo practitioners.
+According to Duquesne's 2024 ABA-required disclosures, admission acceptance rate is 56.3% while 73.6% of the Class of 2022 obtained full-time, long-term, JD-required employment ten months after graduation, excluding solo practitioners.
+Duquesne's 2023 ABA-required disclosures indicate an 83.33% bar passage rate across all jurisdictions where law school graduates took the bar exam for the first time.

-In its 2023 U.S. News & World Report law school ranking, Duquesne University School of Law ranked 129th.
-The part-time evening J.D. program is ranked No. 41 in the nation.

 History

 In 1911, the Law School became the first professional school added to Duquesne University.
 The Law School was first located on 4th Ave in downtown Pittsburgh at the George Building, and is now located on the main university campus less than a mile from the Allegheny County Courthouse and the center of the Pittsburgh legal community.
 Classes began on September 25, 1911, and consisted of 12 students.
 The Law School was founded as an evening program, designed to allow individuals with family and work obligations the opportunity to study law.
 Over the years, Duquesne Law School expanded its programs to include a full-time day and part-time program.
 However, after almost 100 years, the evening program still remains as the only program of its kind in Western Pennsylvania.
 Graduates from Duquesne University School of Law comprise over a third of the Allegheny County Bar Association (Pittsburgh).
 The traditions and goals of the Law School are characterized by the school's motto, salus populi suprema lex, "The Welfare of the People is the Highest Law."

-On September 7, 2022, it was announced that the law school has been renamed after litigator and former alumnus Thomas R. Kline, following a $50 million donation.
+On September 7, 2022, it was announced that the law school has been renamed after litigator and alumnus Thomas R. Kline, following a $50 million donation.
 The donation is the largest in the history of the university.